wyfo/apischema/docs/json_schema.md

 ## Field alias

-Sometimes dataclass field names can clash with language keyword, sometimes the property name is not convenient.
+Sometimes dataclass field names can clash with a language keyword, sometimes the property name is not convenient.
 Hopefully, field can define an `alias` which will be used in schema and  deserialization/serialization.

 ```python
 {!alias.py!}